 Our CADFEM experts inform about potentials, trends and innovations.

-2019 topics and trends in the simulation industry
+Topics and trends in the simulation industry

 Whether you’re dealing with electromobility, digital twins, live simulation or your own custom topic: with CADFEM, you’ll always keep pace with the latest developments.
 Here you’ll find a selection of options for virtual product development in current trend topics.

-The biggest simulation usage trends in 2019
+The biggest simulation usage trends

 The right solutions for your simulation projects

 Simulation is everywhere and affects every industry.
 Since simulation requires more than software, CADFEM offers everything you need for successful simulation from a single source: software and IT solutions, consulting, support, engineering and knowledge sharing – always on the cutting edge.

 Customer success stories as examples